 "A pro-Earth group attacks a Minbari poet and two Centauri lovers seek Londo's help."

-On this day in 1995, TekWar aired "Killer Instinct."
-This served as the seventh episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1995 (in the U.S.), TekWar aired "Killer Instinct."
+Officially, tis served as the seventh episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "A is gunned down by an upstanding teenager.
 His father blames a VR game.
 The manufacturer denies responsibility.
 Jake finds a hacker has put a virus in the game.
 The virus starts showing up in many other places including police network."